curiouslearning/FeedTheMonster/README.md

 # Feed The Monster Core

 This repository contains the code for the core Feed the Monster Unity app, including all language-independent gameplay code and assets.
 The following documentation will cover how to create and build your own localization of Feed The Monster.

 For pedagogical tips on getting started or registering interest in localizing to a specific language, please [contact us](https://www.curiouslearning.org/contact).

 **Development environment:**
 Unity 2017.4.19f1

 **Supplementary plug-ins:**
 Unity Firebase SDK version 6.3.0

 **Related repositories:**
 1. [Language packs](https://github.com/curiouslearning/ftm-languagepacks)
 1. [Automation scripts](https://github.com/curiouslearning/ftm-automation)

-# Generating a level generation (levelgen) file from a scope and sequence
+# Generating levels from a levelgen.csv file

-// To Do -- describe the process of taking a scope and sequence document and applying it to creating a levelgen
+The [Level Generation code](https://github.com/curiouslearning/ftm-automation/tree/master/level_generation) section of the automation scripts repository contains instructions on how to format a comma-separated value file defining the content to be taught on each level, and how to use the python script that generates the individual level xml files from this levelgen.

 # Applying a Language Pack